Modesty Blaise: Fictional character biography

 In 1945, a nameless girl escapes from a displaced person (DP) camp in Kalyros, Greece.
 She remembers nothing from her short past and wanders through post-World War II Mediterranean, the Middle East, and regions of North Africa, where she learns to survive the hard way.
 She befriends Lob, another wandering refugee, who is a Jewish Hungarian scholar from Budapest.
 He gives her an education and a first name: Modesty.
 Sometime later, Modesty chooses her last name, Blaise, after Merlin's tutor from the Arthurian legends.
 When Lob dies is unclear, other than it being prior to her going to Tangier.
 "The Xanadu Talisman" mentions that Modesty has left Lob at a village to recover from a wound; she goes alone to sell a car tyre.
-In 1953, she takes control of a criminal gang in Tangier from Henri Louche and expands it into an international organization called the Network.
+In 1953, she takes control of a criminal gang in Tangier from Henri Louche and expands it into an international organization called The Network.

-During the years that she runs the Network, she meets Willie Garvin.
+During the years that she runs The Network, she meets Willie Garvin.
 Despite his desperate lifestyle, she sees his potential and offers him a job.
-Inspired by her belief in him, he pulls through as her right-hand man in the Network and becomes Modesty's most trusted friend.
+Inspired by her belief in him, he pulls through as her right-hand man in The Network and becomes Modesty's most trusted friend.
 Theirs is a strictly platonic relationship, based on mutual respect and shared interests.
 He always calls her "Princess", a form of address only he is allowed to use.
-Other members of the Network call Modesty "Mam'selle" (as in the French term "Mademoiselle" or "Miss").
+Other members of The Network call Modesty "Mam'selle" (as in the French term "Mademoiselle" or "Miss").
 Though their relationship has no sexual element, Modesty's various lovers invariably treat Willie with frustrated envy, as he is the only man who remains vital to her life, while lovers come and go.
 By the same token, some of Willie's girlfriends are initially jealous of Modesty, but later come to understand how the dynamic between them works (as in the case of Lady Janet).

 She obtains British nationality by marrying for convenience and divorcing an Englishman in Beirut; the husband (James Turner) dies a year later of alcoholism.
 Having made a point of not dealing in secrets belonging to H.M. government, when she feels she has made enough money, she retires and moves to England and Willie Garvin follows suit.
 Bored by their new lives among the idle rich, they accept a request for assistance from Sir Gerald Tarrant, a high-ranking official of the British Secret Service.
 This is where the story really begins, although it is treated differently in the first comic strip and the first book.
-(See note in Differences between Comic Strip and Books) Modesty's fortune is estimated at £500,000 as of 1963 (over £8.84 million in 2020).
+Modesty's fortune is estimated at £500,000 as of 1963 (over £8.84 million in 2020).
 She lives in a penthouse in London overlooking Hyde Park, and also owns a villa in Tangier and a cottage two miles from Benildon, Wiltshire.
 She is 5 feet 6 inches (168 cm) tall and weighs 120 lb (54 kg) as revealed in La Machine.